mithunshanbhag/mithunshanbhag.github.io/_posts/2023-02-28-my-playbook.md

 > "Life shrinks or expands in proportion to one's courage." - Anais Nin
 >

-I can attribute most of my growth to doing things that INITIALLY scared me: <@TODO: Examples of fear>

-What we loosely term as **fear** is generally a brain cocktail blended from multiple ingredients: anxiety, shame, guilt, humiliation, embarrassment, regret, uncertainty, helplessness, inexperience, unfamiliarity, vulnerability, despair, ego, unhappiness, insecurities, laziness, inertia, mistrust, and many more.
+What we loosely term as **fear** is generally a brain cocktail blended from multiple ingredients: anxiety, shame, guilt, humiliation, embarrassment, regret, uncertainty, helplessness, inexperience, inhibitions, unfamiliarity, vulnerability, apprehension, despair, ego, unhappiness, insecurities, laziness, inertia, mistrust, and many more.
 Yes, and fear itself.

 > Aside: I highly recommend the books by Brené Brown and Chip Conley on many of these fascinating topics.

 But know that there is no workaround, we have to take these fears head-on: we have to acknowledge them, define them, face them, and ultimately take action to conquer them.
+I can attribute most of my growth to doing things that INITIALLY and IRRATIONALLY scared me: <@TODO: Examples of fear>

 -----